FIRST-Tech-Challenge/ftcdocs/docs/source/manufacturing/3d_printing/general_knowledge/common_upgrades/common_upgrades.rst

 worth it.
 Typically, you will need a hotend structure, heater wire, and thermistor to do a full upgrade (and some wiring tools to connect it to your board).
 Here are a few hotends from different price ranges that are well regarded and used.

-* Common low end (but still good quality) hotend upgrades nowadays include the E3D V6 and the All-Metal Microswiss Hotend.
+* **Low End:** E3D V6, All-Metal Microswiss Hotend.

-* Mid range hotends include the Phaetus Dragonfly and the Creality Spider.
+* **Mid Range:** Phaetus Dragonfly, Creality Spider.

-* High end hotends should be researched heavily before you make your own decision, but a list to get you started includes the Phaetus Dragon HF/LF, Slice Engineering' Mosquito, and E3D's Revo.
+* **High End:** Phaetus Dragon HF, Slice Engineering Mosquito, E3D Revo.

-* Speed Printing/Engineering hotends are not for the faint of heart and typically require designing custom mounts.
+* **Speed Printing/Engineering:** These hotends are not for the faint of heart and typically require designing custom mounts.
 They are also typically in a very high price point.
-These include the Mosquito Magnum, E3D Supervolcano, Phaetus Dragon UHF, the Goliath, and the Nova.
+These include the Mosquito Magnum, Phaetus Dragon UHF, the Goliath, and the Nova.

 .. figure:: images/hotendupgrades.png
   :align: center